jyrgenn/jpylib/doc/jpylib.md

         If `rstrip` is True, whitespace will be stripped from the right side of each line.
 If it is a string, it specifies the characters to be stripped.

+        If `strip_newline` is true, newlines will be stripped from the line even if `rstrip` does not contain the newline character.

         `comments_re` is used to match comment lines to be skipped (after the stripping of whitespace or other characterns is done).

-If it is false, no comment lines will be stripped.
+        If `skip_comments` is false, comments will be skipped without regard for `comments_re`.

         If `skip_empty` is true, lines that are empty after the stripping of whitespace (or what else is specified) are skipped.

-        If `cont_err` is true, continue after a file open or read error, printing an error message.
-If `cont_err` is a callable, call it with the file name and the exception on error.